Key Stage 3 (Years 7 and 8)

 Tailored pathways are offered to ensure that all learners have the opportunity to achieve 9 good GCSE’s or equivalents.

-The English Baccalaureate is offered through a combination of History, Geography, French, German and Spanish and Sciences.
+The English Baccalaureate is offered through a combination of History, Geography, French, Computer Science, Spanish and Sciences.

 For further information please contact the Head of Department:

 English, at Darwen Vale High School, fulfils the requirements of the National Curriculum for English, but relates directly to the GCSE English Curriculum, providing a route for progression throughout Key Stage 3, in preparation for Key Stage 4.

 English Literature, at Darwen Vale High School, offers a wide range of texts which present a dynamic and innovative perspective allowing our students to explore cultural and historical context through time.
 From pre-nineteenth century literature, including works by Mary Shelley and Sir Arthur Conan-Doyle, to more contemporary novels by William Golding and Susan Hill, our course of study transcend the skills required and offer an enriching experience for readers of all abilities.

 We, at Darwen Vale High School, believe that the study of English and English literature is more than an academic measure as they encompass the life skills needed to grasp and enjoy their environment today.

 All students who choose to study GCSE Computing will follow the OCR GCSE Computing course.
 This course will encourage students to be challenged and inspired whilst developing those essential skills to solve problems using programming.